camille-readbean/tp/docs/UserGuide.md

 --addr=Prince Street, Block 144, #19-14 --tags=Disabled --note=Lactose Intolerant
 </code>

-1. `add` This is the command for adding new contacts
+1. `add` This is the command for adding new contacts.
-2. `--name=Theodore Koo` specifies the name parameter as Theodore Koo
+2. `--name=Theodore Koo` specifies the name parameter as Theodore Koo.
 3. `--phone=98001715` specifies the phone number.
 4. `--email=theodore@example.com` specifies the email parameter as `theodore@example.com`.
 5. `--addr=Prince Street, Block 144, #19-14` indicates the address parameter.
 You are providing the address as `Prince Street, Block 144, Apartment 19-14`.